Overseas Travel Deferral Criteria

 Donors who have lived in other European countries (excluding France and UK) for 5 years or more are advised to donate only plasma via apheresis procedure.

-These precautionary deferral measures have been adopted by Singapore as well as many other countries such as the USA, Australia, New Zealand, Japan and Hong Kong.
+These precautionary deferral measures have been adopted by Singapore as well as many other countries/regions such as the USA, Australia, New Zealand, Japan and Hong Kong.
 There is currently no reliable screening test for vCJD in the blood.
 As vCJD has been reported to be transmitted through blood transfusion in at least 3 cases in the UK, we have decided to adopt these stringent precautions in the interests of blood safety for our patients.

 West Nile Virus (WNV) is an arthropod-borne virus of the family Flaviviridae.
 It mainly infects birds, but humans can be infected through the bite of an infected Culex mosquito.
 The incubation period is about 3 to 14 days.
 Most of the infected patients are asymptomatic.
 Some may present as mild fever with flu-like symptoms.
 Rarely, it may present as meningitis or encephalitis.